The geometry of Riemannian curvature radii: Introduction

 \subsection{Structure of the paper}

 In Section \ref{secSurf} we describe the sub-Riemannian manifold of curvature radii in the $2$-dimensional case.
-In Section \ref{secMain} we generalize the constructions of Section $2$ to an arbitrary Riemannian manifold $(M,g)$.
-In Section \ref{secf1f2} we show that taking Lie brackets of fields the $f_1,f_2$, mentioned in the abstract, we can reconstruct the geodesic flow of the original Riemannian manifold and its Riemann curvature tensor.
-In Section \ref{secRec} we focus on a particular family of metrics on $\mathcal R(M,g)$ and we prove Theorem \ref{thm_equiv_intro}.
+In Section \ref{secMain} we generalize the constructions of Section $2$ to an arbitrary Riemannian manifold $(M,g)$ and we prove Theorems \ref{thm_D}, \ref{thm_R_info}, \ref{thm_sym}.
+In Section \ref{secf1f2} we show that taking Lie brackets of the fields $f_1,f_2$, mentioned in the abstract, we can reconstruct the geodesic flow of the original Riemannian manifold and its Riemann curvature tensor.
 Finally in Section \ref{secR2} we study the manifold of curvature radii of $\mathbb R^2$ endowed with an homothetic invariant metric.